The Sort of Face

 More than being absurdly blond and absurdly messy, the Young Electrician had one of those extraordinarily sweet, extraordinarily vital, strangely mysterious, utterly unexplainable masculine faces that fill your senses with an odd, impersonal disquietude, an itching unrest, like the hazy, teasing reminder of some previous existence in a prehistoric cave, or, more tormenting still, with the tingling, psychic prophecy of some amazing emotional experience yet to come.
 The sort of face, in fact, that almost inevitably flares up into a woman’s startled vision at the one crucial moment in her life when she is not supposed to be considering alien features.

 In June of 2023, Twitter revoked the OAuth credentials I had been using for almost twelve years without notice or explanation.
 This revocation broke The Sort of Face, with no provision to regain the necessary API access without paying an unconscionable fee.
-It was a fun ride, producing over 276,500 tweets that Twitter must now preserve in their data stores (at least until the entire account gets purged).
+It was a fun ride, producing over 276,500 tweets that Twitter must now preserve in their data stores (at least until the entire account gets purged for some arbitrary reason).

 « Back to Projects